ivan-kirov/torn-cogs/README.md

 # TornMonitor Cog

 **TornMonitor** is a cog for RedBot, designed to monitor the Torn City game for user-specific activities, such as monitoring bazaar purchases.
-The cog uses the Torn API to fetch user data and checks periodically for any changes in specified users' activity.
+The cog uses the Torn API to fetch user data and checks periodically for any changes in specified user's bazaar sum of item prices.
+It compares the total sum of prices with the previous value and if it's lower it means that most likely there was a sell.
+The logic will only trigger a discord message if the differences between previous and current sum total is more than 5M and bazaar owner is "Okay" or in "Hospital", but with revives "ON".
+It sends a discord message with an **Attack** hyperlink for you to initiate the mug.

 ## Features